clovellbsc/zoonami/README.md

 npm install
 ```

-- Ensure you are using VSCode and have vscode live serveer installed.
+- Ensure you are using VSCode and have vscode live server installed.

 - To run the project start the vscode live server whilst in the project root folder and it should open a tab with the game running